opencomputeproject/Time-Appliance-Project/Time-Card/DRV/README.md

 # Driver

-Driver is based on a kernel module for CentOS and Ubunutu.
+Driver is based on a kernel module for CentOS and Ubuntu.
 Kernel 5.12+ is recommended

 ## Instruction